If you spend enough time around observant Jews, you eventually hear some version of this exchange:

 So which one carries more weight?

 As a rule, halacha carries more formal authority than minhag.
-If there is a clear legal prohibition, custom cannot simply erase it.
+If there is a clear legal prohibition, custom does not erase it.
 But in real life the hierarchy is not always experienced that cleanly, because people do not practice abstract systems.
 They practice Judaism as members of families and communities.

 That means the practical answer is often: